twigphp/Twig/doc/api.rst

 Using Extensions
 ----------------

-Twig extensions are packages that adds new features to Twig.
+Twig extensions are packages that add new features to Twig.
 Using an extension is as simple as using the ``addExtension()`` method::

     $twig->addExtension(new Twig_Extension_Sandbox());

 Twig comes bundled with the following extensions:

-* *Twig_Extension_Core*: Defines all the core features of Twig and is automatically registered when you create a new environment.
+* *Twig_Extension_Core*: Defines all the core features of Twig.

 * *Twig_Extension_Escaper*: Adds automatic output-escaping and the possibility to escape/unescape blocks of code.